zth/rescript-relay/rescript-relay-documentation/docs/experimental-router.md

 Other than that, we try to leverage pattern matching and other language features as much as possible.
 Most things are "just ReScript".

+To summarize - the router will work perfectly fine with the most setups, including:

+- webpack
+- Vite
+- Rollup

+However, because of the assumptions around control over routing built into some stacks, you cannot use this specific feature with for example Next.js.

 ### Getting started

 The router will be included in the main RescriptRelay package once it's stable, but for now you'll need to copy it into your own project [from this gist](https://gist.github.com/zth/a48827c83aa6ebf8d1eb2c172e320726).